taskcluster/taskcluster-rfcs/rfcs/0110-Best-practices-for-testing-and-credentials.md

 # Summary

-Taskcluster repositories should pass their tests "out of the box": `git clone`, `yarn`, and `yarn test` should result in a successful test run.
+Taskcluster repositories should pass their tests "out of the box": `git clone`, `yarn install --frozen-lockfile`, and `yarn test` should result in a successful test run.

 This is simple for test suites that do not require credentials [1].
 Otherwise, we must find a way to give useful test results when no credentials are available, while ensuring that all tests get run before code goes into production.